Loops

 has two primary types of loops, for loops and while loops.
 Furthermore,

-Python also provides mechanisms like break
+Python also provides mechanisms like break and continue keywords for controlling

 the loop behaviours.

-Let’s see how to define and use loops with the break
+Let’s see how to define and use loops with the break and continue keywords.

 For Loops